LlirikOknessu/disco_el_assistant/README.md

 # Disco EL Assistant

 Disco EL Assistant is a lightweight playground for experimenting with a local orchestrator and multiple user interfaces.
-The project now ships with:
+The project ships with:

 - a rule-based demo orchestrator that loads profile-specific configurations and knowledge bases,